 This will automatically send us a notification to publish your keys at the registry.
 You will be contacted within 48 hours by support to confirm when this has been completed.

-Keys are not permanent.
+The keys are not permanent.
 When they expire or if they become compromised, they need to be changed.
 This process is called a Key Rollover.
 A Key Rollover is a process of generating and adding new keys to the activated zone.

 To rollover just click on ROLLOVER KEYS within the DNSSEC CONTROL FUNCTIONS section and fill in the necessary information.